Uuuuu77/CoinByte-Web/README.md

 - **Seamless Payments**: Send, receive, and manage cryptocurrencies including stablecoins like USDT and USDC with ease.
 - **Cross-Border Transactions**: Empowering individuals in regions like Africa, Asia, and Latin America to send money internationally without expensive fees.
 - **Decentralized Finance (DeFi)**: Dive into a wide range of DeFi services, including swaps, staking, and savings—all within CoinByte.
-- **Secure and Scalable**: Built on Ethereum and Solana blockchains for fast and cost-efficient transactions.
+- **Secure and Scalable**: Built on Ethereum, Solana, BNB chain, Polygon, and Base blockchains for fast and cost-efficient transactions.
 - **AI-Driven**: CoinByte integrates AI to optimize transactions, offer personalized financial insights, and enhance security.

 ## Why CoinByte?